Community & Connection

 Sojourners – The Sojourners class studies scripture and Christian literature to consider our personal faith and the role of the church in society.
 The class addresses current issues such as race, gender identity, poverty and other societal bias.

-Bible Study Class – Tracks through the books of the Bible for a new or refreshed learning of Scripture.
+Bible Discovery Study Class – Tracks through the books of the Bible for a new or refreshed learning of Scripture.

 Sunday School classes for children include adult-led activities-based class to introduce Biblical stories and values for younger children, and mixed activity classes for older children and youth